ArtemSotnikov/HomeWork/home-work-69/README.md

 ## User mongoose schema

-Define structure of documents in "users" collection in src/models/User.
+Define structure of documents in "users" collection in src/models/User and static method to find users.

-## Local User Data

-Local users with access to the server are stored in data/users.js as an array of objects.

 ## EJS Template